Sat 24 Jul 2021 - Sat 24 Jul 2021

 - 1542 Anzac Parade, La Perouse

-Join the Friends of Laperouse Museum as they explore the voyage of Lapérouse, his story, achievements - and his mysterious disappearance.
+Join the Friends of Laperouse Museum as they explore the voyage of Lapérouse, his story, his achievements - and his mysterious disappearance.

 - More Contact Information